audioscavenger/owncloud-LEMP/README.md

 Managed by [audioscavenger/owncloud-lemp](https://github.com/audioscavenger/owncloud-lemp)

 ## Presentation
-This is a **fork** from official [ownCloud/server](https://hub.docker.com/r/owncloud/server) image for the community edition, it is built from their base container.
-This ownCloud image is designed to work with a data volume in the host filesystem and with separate MariaDB and Redis containers.
+This is a **fork** from official [ownCloud/server](https://hub.docker.com/r/owncloud/server) image for the community edition, it was built from their base container but now is based from a clean, lightweight ubuntu base + nginx + php7.2-fpm.
+This ownCloud image is designed to work with a data volume in the host filesystem and with separate MariaDB **and** Redis containers.

-It features Nginx instead of apache2, which has been uninstalled from the image.
+It features Nginx + PHP-fpm instead of apache2 + PHP-cli.

 It is currently best used as a **backend** as only HTTP is enabled.